Best fit

 GeoQuote uses consistent definitions for roofing and solar pilots so SEO, AEO, and GEO claims can be traced back to clear measurement rules.

-GeoQuote measures conversion from owned website traffic to address starts, verified leads, booked appointments, and CRM-ready handoff.
+GeoQuote measures conversion from owned channels to address starts, verified leads, booked appointments, and CRM-ready handoff.
 Public claims should use measured periods, exclude internal tests, and separate booked appointments from final closed revenue.

-Teams looking only for a full CRM, insurance-grade measurement report, proposal builder, or solar design platform with no need for website conversion.
+Teams looking only for a full CRM, insurance-grade measurement report, proposal builder, or solar design platform with no need for quote-link conversion or lead capture.

-Traffic source means the original visitor source where available: organic search, paid search, direct, referral, social, or AI assistant referral.
-GeoQuote treats contractor-owned website traffic separately from shared marketplace leads.
+Traffic source means the original homeowner source where available: business profile, paid search, direct, referral, social, QR code, website, or AI assistant referral.
+GeoQuote treats contractor-owned channels separately from shared marketplace leads.

 A verified lead is a homeowner or prospect with usable contact information and successful phone verification or equivalent contractor-approved validation.
 Raw form fills and bot traffic are not counted as verified leads.